-This post was last updated on February 26, 2022 by srinivas krishnaswamy
+This post was last updated on August 9, 2022 by Preethi Sukumaran

 A common question we get asked at Krya is about healthy eating timings & habits to follow and meal choices at each time.
 Today, the media is charged with advice on nutrition and the importance of developing healthy eating habits.
 Often, these so-called studies also become quite contradictory, and we naturally start looking for some genuine and time tested guidance on on ahara (food) and ahara niyama (dietary practices to observe).